cronos-labs/cronos-zkevm/docker/contract-verifier/README.md

 ## Building the contract verifier docker image

 - execute `zk` in the project root directory.
-- simply run `zk docker build contract_verifier` in the project root directory.
+- simply run `zk docker build contract-verifier` in the project root directory.

 ## Testing the contract verifier docker image